AnderbergE/mWorld/README.md

 # Magical Garden
 Magical Garden is a game for understanding numbers, aka number sense.<br>
-The game is built with the game engine [Phaser](http://phaser.io/).
-Animations are created using [GSAP/TweenMax](http://greensock.com/gsap).

 ## How to build:
 * Clone/Fork this repository to your computer.